Q: What is a Final Agreement?

 A: The Kitselas Government will decide whether to provide members with a benefits package.
 Some First Nations have decided to put together an individual member’s benefit package that includes the distribution of profits/dividends for their corporations, land and elders benefits.
 The Kitselas government has not yet decided what it will be doing.

-Q: Will there be a bonus for the negotiators if the Kitselas vote ‘YES’ to the AIP?
+Q: Will there be a bonus for the negotiators if the Kitselas vote ‘YES’ to the Final Agreement?

 Q: When does the cash settlement (also known as the Capital Transfer) come in and how will it be used?